cgcardona/audiofile.cc/README.md

 =========================

 If you've made it this far you're actually interested in the project.
 For that I salute you.
-Below is a list of things the most important things that could help move Audiofile forward.
+Below is a list of the most important things that could help move Audiofile forward.
 If you see something that inspires you to act please do.

 ### Intelligent wrapping notes